drshriveer/gtools/gomonorepo/README.md

 ```
 Usage:
-  main [OPTIONS] <command>
+  gomonorepo [OPTIONS] <command>

 Application Options:
   -r, --root=        Root directory of the mono repo. (default: .)
   -v, --verbose      Enable verbose logging.
   -p, --parallelism= Permitted parallelism for tasks that can be parallelized. (default: 4)
   -t, --timeout=     Timeout for the command. (default: 5m)
+  -x, --excludePath= Paths to to exclude from searches (these may be regex). (default: node_modules, vendor)

 Help Options:
   -h, --help         Show this help message

 Available commands:
+  detect-changes  detect changed modules and their dependencies.
   fmt             Invoke format command in the mono repo.
   generate        Invoke go generate in the mono repo.
   lint            Invoke lint command in the mono repo.
-  list-dependency-tree  List the dependency structure of modules in the monorepo.
-  list-modules          Recursively list all go modules, and their dependencies also defined in the mono repo.
+  list-modules    List all go modules, and their dependencies also defined in the mono repo.
   test            Invoke go tests in the mono repo.

 ```